john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### The Algorithm

-Just scan the Maze, and fill in each dead end, filling in the passage backwards from the block until you reach a junction.
-This includes filling in passages that become parts of dead ends once other dead ends are removed.
-At the end only the solution will remain, or solutions if there are more than one.
+1. Scan the maze in any order, looking for dead ends.
+2. Fill in each dead end, and any dead-end passages attached to them.

-What is left is a maze with only solution tiles.
-Loop through these cells with shortest paths to find all solutions.
+3. What you will get is a maze with only solution tiles.
+4. Use a different solver (ShortestPaths) to build a solution path.

 ###### Results

+Finds ALL unique solutions.
+This algorithm only removes non-solution tiles, another algorithm is needed to build the solution.

 ###### Notes